Kang812/WSI_Leval_VQA/README.md

 ```
 ## Image Preprocessing
 - Due to significant contamination in the images, I removed the contamination and eliminated duplicate tissues.
 I created tissue masks to isolate only the tissue regions and applied a rule-based approach to remove duplicate tissues.
+- Please refer to the image_preprocessing.py file and ./utils/wsi_core for the related code.

 ![image1](./img/image_preprocessing.png)